vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 # Graph
 - A graph is a collection of vertices and edges.
 Unlike a Tree which uses a Node class, in a graph we usually care about the adjacent nodes.
 - The Relationship between the edges.
-Neighbors of a node.
+Neighbors of a listNode.
 We can usually represent as a graph with an adjacency list or adjacency matrix.
 ```
               3
              /